dliang5/breakpoint-assembly/README.md

 # BMEResearch
 Current stage of the project:
-1. Gotta double check if the python and bash scripts work correctly
+1. grep the TE positions and match them with set_5_8 and see if it gets the first entry out.
-2. Check on the main c++ file and fix it to work with chromosomal regions
+2. make sure this part really works before downloading the rest of the SRR files.